All Episodes

 Yeah, no doubt.

-And you know, as you do this, obviously you're getting a lot of personal satisfaction out of seeing this and and faith restoring moments.
+And, you know, as you do this, obviously you're getting a lot of personal satisfaction out of seeing this and faith restoring moments.

-I do you have any advice for people that that are are feeling down in the dumps, you know, they feel like the the next generation's lost and and you know the the country's going ahead.
+Do you have any advice for people that are feeling down in the dumps, you know, that feel like the next generation's lost and the country's going to heck?

-Uh what what do you think people can do that that can kind of restore their their own faith and things?
+What do you think people can do that can kind of restore their own faith in things?

 The young men and women who are studying and working and trying to plan their lives out and build a family and go to work, they don't really get in trouble.